 General and administrative expenses increased by \$44.8 million in the year ended December 31, 2021 compared to the year ended December 31, 2020.
-The increase was primarily due to \$36.2 million increase in higher headcount expense, including stock-based compensation, salaries and employee benefits, related to growth in the business, increase in administrative expenses of \$7.0 million, increase of \$0.6 million in rent, increase of \$0.6 million, increase in computer and office equipment of \$0.3 million, increase in recruiting expenses of \$0.5 million, increase in office expenses of \$0.3 million, increase of \$0.1 million, offset by a \$2.3 million overhead allocation.
+The increase was primarily due to \$36.2 million increase in higher headcount expense, including stock-based compensation, salaries and employee benefits, related to growth in the business, increase in administrative expenses of \$7.0 million, increase of \$0.6 million in rent, increase of \$0.8 million in insurance expenses, increase of \$0.7 million in travel and events, increase in marketing of \$0.6 million, increase in computer and office equipment of \$0.3 million, increase in recruiting expenses of \$0.5 million, increase in office expenses of \$0.3 million, increase in policy expenses of \$0.1 million, offset by a \$2.3 million overhead allocation.